 So thanks to a combination of ergonomics and profiteering, the Joy-Con Grip you get with the Switch is actually the third best way to play the console at home.
 Not ideal, is it?
 Even if you can happily get by playing that way.

-Nintendo Switch battery life and storage: One’s good.
+Battery life and storage: One’s good.
 The other?
 Not so much

 As I mentioned earlier, the Switch is said by Nintendo to have a battery life of up to six hours.
 That's only when tasked with playing a thoroughly unchallenging game on low brightness settings, though.
 For Breath of the Wild our console mustered a less impressive but still thoroughly respectable performance of just over three hours.